ResEng-OpenFOAM/assignment-04-meshing-for-res-eng-tasks/README.md

 ![](https://i.upmath.me/png/f_e%20-%20f_w%5Cbiggr%5Crvert_%7Bcell_i%7D%20%3D%20f_0%20b%5Ei%20(%5Clambda%20-%201))

-`f0` being the position of the boundary face of cell 0 in the figure.
+`f0` being the position of the boundary face of cell 0 in the figure and `b` is the common retio of the geometric sequence.

 1. Applying the same expression on cell `N-1`, you can derive the ratio between the largest cell size and the smallest one in the block..